programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 To communicate these techniques to the website viewer, you will construct a key featuring a plane and coloured spheres.
 The plane will have an image texture that will list the construction techniques and the image does actually have coloured circles to indicate the model colour.
 However by putting coloured spheres where the coloured circles are the colours of the jars can be easily modified without the need to make a new image texture.
 The addition of spheres is also an introduction to the use the three.js basic geometries.

 Meshes have geometries and three.js has several basic 2D geometry types, including [plane](https://threejs.org/docs/#PlaneGeometry), [circle](https://threejs.org/docs/#CircleGeometry), [ring](https://threejs.org/docs/#RingGeometry) and [shape](https://threejs.org/docs/#ShapeGeometry), and more 3D geometry types that include [spheres](https://threejs.org/docs/#SphereGeometry), [boxes](https://threejs.org/docs/#BoxGeometry), [tori (donuts)](https://threejs.org/docs/#TorusGeometry), [cylinders](https://threejs.org/docs/#CylinderGeometry) and [tetrahedrons](https://threejs.org/docs/#TetrahedronGeometry) (Figure 4).
 The parameters for these generally include lengths (in metres) and numbers of segments (for height, width, etc), but they can also be given parameters to create partial shapes.
-There are also some more complicated geometries, including [lathes](https://threejs.org/docs/#LatheGeometry), that will not be used here, that are made from a series of user provided 2D points, that are then rotated around the y axis to make a 3D shape.
+There are also some more complicated geometries, including [lathes](https://threejs.org/docs/#LatheGeometry), that will not be used here, that are made from a series of user provided 2D points, that are rotated around the y axis to make a 3D shape.

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-04.png" alt="Six different geometry types: sphere, box, cylinder, torus and lathe are shown in wireframe." caption="Figure 4.
 The 3D geometries that three.js can add include spheres, boxes, tori, cylinders, tetrahedrons and lathes.
 Parameters for the geometries often include length and segment number measurements.
 Lathe geometries are generated from a series of points (that are then rotated) and the most simple lathe is shown." %}

-You will use 9 spheres and a plane to make a vessel colour key for how the jars were made.
-You will create an instance of a sphere 'geometry' with a radius size (in this case 0.04 m), 15 width segments and 5 height segments.
-If you increase the number of width or height segments, you will get rounder spheres.
-Geometries can be reused, so you can create an instance of the SphereGeometry and call it ```sphere``` and use it to create 9 different meshes.
-Each sphere mesh gets assigned a [material](https://threejs.org/docs/#Material) with a colour.
-This code uses the [standard material](https://threejs.org/docs/#MeshStandardMaterial).
-There are alternatives that can be used, and it is important to note that some material types are more dependent on lights than others.
+You will use a plane and 9 spheres (in a vertical line) to make a vessel colour key for how the jars were made.

 The colours are set in the parameters list (more correctly called an 'array' in JavaScript).
-The s will be coloured by how they were made.
-Some Papua New Guinea communities used coils, while others used moulding and the 'paddle and anvil' method.
-The spheres you are creating now will form part of the key that lets the viewer know how the pots were made.
-By having them in a parameter list, by changing the respective hex code, the key and pots will all change.
+By having them in a parameter list, by changing the respective hex code, the key and jars will all change.
 Start with the proposed values and alter them later if you want.

 For each sphere you also set its position in x, y, z order.
 You use the variables ```sphereposx``` and ```sphereposz``` for the x and z positions, and vary the y position, so the spheres end up in a vertical line.
 You declare variables for the panel vertical placement (relative to the panel centre), and the sphere x and z positions.

 You can use ```let``` or ```const``` to declare variables, the difference is that variables declared with ```const``` can not be changed later in the code, and must have a value when declared.
 Many of these variables could be declared within the init function, but having them all together at the start of the code makes them easier to find and change.

-First you declare the variables, **after:** the following line of code:
+To declare the variables, **after:** the following line of code:

 ```
 let desk = 0.8;